- August 23, 2021, announcement – Lanfear Hill Now Open

 The City continues with preliminary design work in order to strengthen future grant applications.
 Council approves the 2021-2025 five-year plan, which includes $150,000 from the Northern Capital and Planning Grant (NCPG) reserve for a detailed geotechnical investigation and preliminary design work to take place in 2021 and detailed design work planned for 2022 ($250,000 from NCPG reserve funds).

-The City closes the gravel shoulder on Lanfear to pedestrian use due to slope instability and slumping of portions of the gravel shoulder and commissioned a geotechnical consultant to conduct a safety assessment of the roadway and hill slopes.
+The City closed the gravel shoulder on Lanfear to pedestrian use due to slope instability and slumping of portions of the gravel shoulder and commissioned a geotechnical consultant to conduct a safety assessment of the roadway and hill slopes.

 Following the closure of the sidewalk, staff took steps to secure an immediate geotechnical review and received a memo from the geotechnical consultant on March 26, 2021.
 Staff reviewed this document and considered options to present to council to ensure stability of the steep slope and that address both vehicle use and pedestrian/cycling routes.